Edwardius/ed-eddy-edward-braindump/content/Roboting/Polymorphism.md

 ### Function Overloading

+The decision to use a specific implementation of a function is made during compilation.
 Functions can have different implementations based on different arguments.
 The compiler chooses the right function by matching the usage of the function and its arguments with the right overloaded function.

 ```c++
 class OverloadedClass {